-Amsterdam is a city loaded with great museums from the less serious erotically themed and all the way to world famous ones such as Van Gogh Museum.
+Amsterdam is a city loaded with great museums from the less serious erotically themed to world-famous ones such as the Van Gogh Museum.
 In fact, there’s a dedicated ‘quarter’ for the best of them in the Museumplein, a huge open space dotted with the finest of Amsterdam’s museums.
 You can technically see most of them but we’ll visit the Rijksmuseum, arguably the best museum in Amsterdam.

 Commanding the very top of Museumplein’s green lawn, the Rijksmuseum cannot be missed.
-It’s housed in a massive 19th century grand building and home to the finest collection of Dutch art dating all the way back to the Golden Age.
-This period saw Dutch influence reach the furthest corners of the globe with booming commerce, construction and with it – the arts.
-As always, book your tickets in advance online to avoid the queues (€17.50) and be prepared for lots of fellow visitors between 11am-2pm.
-Once inside, you’ll be treated to amazing artwork by the likes of Steen, Vermeer, Metsu and others… oh, and one guy named Rembrandt.
-The artwork looks unbelievably real and really isn’t the type of art that looks like any kindergarten kid could draw – this is the real deal!
+It’s housed in a massive 19th-century grand building and home to the finest collection of Dutch art dating back to the Golden Age.
+This period saw Dutch influence reach the furthest corners of the globe with booming commerce, construction, and with it – the arts.
+As always, book your tickets in advance online to avoid the queues (€17.50) and be prepared for lots of fellow visitors between 11 am-2 pm.
+Once inside, you’ll be treated to amazing artwork by the likes of Steen, Vermeer, Metsu, and others… oh, and one guy named Rembrandt.
+The artwork looks unbelievably real and isn’t the type of art that looks like any kindergarten kid could draw – this is the real deal!

 It was almost time to start making our way to the airport as our long weekend in Amsterdam was drawing to a close.
-A good way to get back to Dam Square is via Leidsestraat, a major shopping street where you can get some last minute shopping done.
-You can also just hop on the cable car that run from here straight to Dam Square.
+A good way to get back to Dam Square is via Leidsestraat, a major shopping street where you can get some last-minute shopping done.
+You can also just hop on the cable car that runs from here straight to Dam Square.

 At the very bottom of Leidsestraat is Leidseplein, a sort of square crossed only by the cable cars heading north and south.
 In the summer, it’s the closest thing you’ll find to an Italian piazza, with cafes and bars offering prime outside seating.
 Even in winter, it’s a good way to take a break before heading back into the center.